 Many other robo-advisors come with fees that can run over $100 combined for various actions.

 Human advisor access

 One major bonus that SigFig offers is unlimited access to investment advisors.
 Once you reach $10,000 in assets, you’ll be able to schedule an appointment online or over the phone and get all your questions answered by a professional.
-Speaking to an actual human expert is becoming more and more rare in our increasingly digital world.
-There are some questions that are better handled by a human than an online chat robot.
+Speaking to an actual human expert is becoming rarer in our increasingly digital world.
+There are some questions that are better handled by a human than by an online chat robot.